Skip to main content

 3. Strattera (atomoxetine)

 Strattera contains the ingredient atomoxetine and is available in both brand and generic.
 It is not a CNS stimulant like Adderall.
-Instead, it is classified as a selective norepinephrine reuptake inhibitor as it increases norepinephrine levels.
-Norepinephrine is a brain chemical that aids in regulating certain behaviors.
+It is classified as a selective norepinephrine reuptake inhibitor.
 Strattera is FDA-approved to treat symptoms of ADHD in adults and children six years and older.
 It is an oral capsule that is taken once or twice daily

 Common side effects in adults include constipation, nausea, dry mouth, dizziness, appetite loss, erectile dysfunction, and trouble urinating.
 Common side effects in children include nausea, vomiting, stomach pain, low energy, sleepiness, and appetite loss.